What is the purpose of an Apostille?

 The validity of an Apostille can be checked at:

-The lawyers at Counsel Law Firm can assist you at having your documents certified with an Apostille.
+Lawyers at Counsel.am can assist you by having your documents certified with an Apostille.